almuthmeier/DynOpt/DynOpt/README.md

 The directory datasets/EvoStar_2018/ contains some test data sets.
 To run a more comprehensive experimental study more benchmarks can be created by running the python scripts in the code/benchmarks/ folder.
 The desired properties of the fitness functions have to be specified there.

 2. Execution of experiments
-To run the experiments, execute either the run.sh (in scripts/) or input_parser.py (in code/) after defining, e.g., which of the generated data sets should be used.
+To run the experiments, execute either the run_local.sh (in scripts/) or input_parser.py (in code/) after defining, e.g., which of the generated data sets should be used.
 For each run of an experiment the output of the algorithm is stored in the output/ directory in the corresponding array/ subdirectory.

 3. Computation of metrics
 The quality metrics are computed by running the code/metrics/metric_calculator.py.
 Therefore, the files generated during the execution of the experiments are required.
 The metrics for all runs, all algorithms and all experiments are stored in one file (metric_db.csv) in the output directory.